 If you smoke, quit to preserve your vision.
 If you don’t smoke, don’t start.

 Prevent Blindness America reports that upwards of 900,000 Americans suffer eye injuries each year.
-Most of these injuries could be prevented with safety glasses.
+Most of these injuries could be prevented with safety goggles.

 Protective eyewear is also a good idea for contact sports, hunting, and mowing lawns.
-While most eye injuries take place on the job, about 125,000 Americans have eye injuries at home each year, and about 40,000 children receive eye injuries in household accidents or while playing sports.
+While most eye injuries take place on the job, about 125,000 Americans have eye injuries at home each year, and about 40,000 children are injured in household accidents.

 Ultraviolet light can also increase your chances of macular degeneration and cataracts.
 Protect your eyes from sun damage by wearing sunglasses whenever you’re in the sun long enough to tan or burn.
-Since sunlight reflected off of water or snow can be especially damaging, use sunglasses when you’re skiing or sailing, too.
+You should always use sunglasses in any outdoor activity.

 The Eye Center has a great selection of functional and fashionable sunglasses.